Aadhaar Enabled Payment System (AePS) – A Comprehensive Guide

 What is AePS?

-AePS, or Aadhaar-enabled payment system, is a service developed by the National Payments Corporation of India.
+AePS, or Aadhaar Enabled Payment System, is a service developed by the National Payments Corporation of India.
 It allows users to conduct transactions on a micro-ATM by providing their Aadhaar number and biometric information.
 Here are the key features of AePS:

-• Aadhaar-linked transactions: AePS enables Aadhaar card holders to make transactions through their Aadhaar-linked bank accounts, similar to debit/credit card transactions.
+• Aadhaar-linked transactions: AePS enables Aadhaar holders to make transactions through their Aadhaar-linked bank accounts, similar to debit/credit card transactions.

 • Biometric authentication: Transactions are completed by submitting the Aadhaar number and biometric details (iris or fingerprint scan) at Points of Sale (PoS) or micro ATMs, using Aadhaar authentication.